 - Valuacion de Empresas

 Because new course offerings may not be publicized until the start of the term, it is possible that not all eligible courses are listed above.
 Participants in this program who wish to enroll in any course not listed above must contact the Office of Transnational Programs by email to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.

-Credits earned at UTDT are calculated with reference to the ABA’s standard class formula (12.5 hours of class time including exam time, plus 30 hours of out of class preparation and studying, per one credit hour.)
+Credits earned at UTDT are calculated with reference to the ABA’s standard class formula (12.5 hours of class time, plus 30 hours of out of class preparation and studying, per one credit hour.)
 Students may be asked to verify the number of minutes each course meets in order to confirm the number of credits that the student will receive upon completion of their semester abroad program.
 See the Study Abroad Policy document for details.

 Approved students will submit their initial course preferences by in their application to UTDT in the spring; however, registration in individual courses will not be confirmed until students arrive at UTDT in late July.

 Accommodations for students with disabilities may be available on a case by case basis.
 Information on accessibility in Buenos Aires can be found here.